 According to the developers, the importance of creating this platform is that if the country is to meet its demographic dividend, the most vulnerable, like youth with disabilities, should be skilled and linked to sustainable opportunities.

 Technology can facilitate this and ensure that no one is left behind.
 This customized job platform is named “Swarajability” as it gives independence to PwDs using technology, skills, and job linkages.
 It is an effort to include cutting-edge technology that allows persons with disabilities from all walks of life to join and explore job opportunities.
-Youth are given training that is tailored to their skills and knowledge, they said.
+Youth are given training that is tailored to their skills and knowledge.

 “It is a one-stop-shop for organizations that want to hire persons with disabilities.
 Also, it supports NGOs, educational institutions, and governments in their efforts to promote diversity and inclusion.”